About ESWI2025

 SAT

-Satellite Symposium organised by the ESWI IDC and supported by IFPMA: The Bidirectional Relationship Between Metabolic and Cardiovascular Conditions and Respiratory Viral Infections (SARS-CoV-2, Influenza, RSV) SAT11
+Satellite Symposium organised by the ESWI IDC and supported by IFPMA: When Infections Meet NCDs: The Bidirectional Relationship Between Cardiometabolic Conditions and Respiratory Viruses SAT11

 Auditorium 3 - Breakout